Neerajkomatishetti/Neerajkomatishetti/README.md

 - **Portfolio**: [Neeraj Komatishetti](https://portfolio-phi-red-81.vercel.app/)
 ## About Me

 I'm a computer science student who is really into technology and innovation.
 I've learned a good amount about coding in Java and Python, and I love figuring out tricky problems.
-I'm always looking to learn new things and come up with fresh ideas.
-I'm searching for an internship to gain real-world experience and understand how companies work.
-I'm eager to pick up new skills and grow in my field.
-I'm confident I can be a valuable asset to any team and will work hard to deliver great results.
+I'm always looking[...]

 # Technologies I Use